rachfop/cpi/content/why.md

 ## Enable Interoperability

 Interoperability is a significant advantage of using CPIs.
 Programs on the Solana blockchain can interact seamlessly with each other, enabling a high level of interoperability.
-T his interaction allows developers to create more integrated and cohesive ecosystems where different applications and services can work together to provide a more comprehensive user experience.
+This interaction allows developers to create more integrated and cohesive ecosystems where different applications and services can work together to provide a more comprehensive user experience.
 For example, a decentralized exchange (DEX) can use a CPI to interact with a lending protocol, allowing users to trade assets and simultaneously earn interest on their holdings.

 ## Optimize Development Time and Resources